Foreign Corporation

 For favorable corporate tax treatment, it doesn’t get much better than Texas.
 The state does not impose a net income tax on its corporate entities, and since there’s no personal income tax here either, any shareholders located in Texas will be able to keep more of their dividends.
 Here are the main state taxes you should be aware of.

-• Texas Franchise Tax The Texas Franchise Tax is essentially a “privilege” tax that you pay for the opportunity to do business in Texas.
-Every for-profit business organization in Texas, whether foreign or domestic, is subject to the Texas Franchise Tax.
-The current no-tax-due threshold is $1,230,000, so if your corporate revenues are under this amount your business will not owe any franchise tax.
-However, you must still file a franchise tax report by May 15 each year.
+- Texas Franchise Tax The Texas Franchise Tax is essentially a “privilege” tax that you pay for the opportunity to do business in Texas.
+The current no-tax-due threshold is $2,470,000, so if your corporate revenues are under this amount your business will not owe any franchise tax.
+However, you must still file a Public Information Report by May 15 each year.
 For specifics, check out the Texas Comptroller’s Texas Franchise Tax page.

 Signup With Independent